hhoke/blog/hegemony_to_heterotopia.md

 \*\* not in the marxist sense

-\*\*\* in my view, one of the great tragedies of the Trump era is seeing many open-minded, highly-educated people in my social circle slowly devolving into conspiracy-minded, media-junkie troglodytes that lack even the old-timey charm of senile Fox News addicts
+\*\*\* in my view, one of the most personally-saddening consequences of the Trump era is seeing many open-minded, highly-educated people in my social circle slowly devolving into conspiracy-minded, media-junkie troglodytes that lack even the old-timey charm of senile Fox News addicts

 [Golden Age] "The variety program, a combination of comedy and music that almost always included a singing host and a guest star for the week, also dominated the period.
 Frequently, a comedy sketch would be included among the proceedings.
 The earliest examples of the form often featured a popular dance orchestra.
 For example, The Goodrich Silvertown Orchestra, named after its sponsor’s tires, was an hour-long program for NBC from 1926 to 1928" https://www.britannica.com/topic/radio/Variety-shows
 [GSO] " Thursday nights at 10pm ET" https://en.wikipedia.org/wiki/The_Goodrich_Silvertown_Orchestra